ComradeMohan/saveetha-cgpa/README.md

 ## Contribution Guidelines

 If you would like to contribute to this project, please fork the repository and submit a pull request.
+[FOLLOW ME 💘](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2FComradeMohan).

 ## Copyright